shaoxiongji/federated-learning/README.md

 # Federated Learning

 This is partly the reproduction of the paper of [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629)
-Only experiments on MNIST (both IID and non-IID) is produced by far.
+Only experiments on MNIST and CIFAR10 (both IID and non-IID) is produced by far.

 Note: The scripts will be slow without the implementation of parallel computing.